FAQ¶

 Frameobjects for downstream modeling.

-RDKit manages chemical graphs; MolPy manages simulation-ready molecular systems.
+RDKit manages chemical graphs; MolPy manages molecular systems for simulation-preparation workflows.

 MolPy and MDAnalysis / MDTraj¶